jaspector

 New construction of any structure; additions and structural alterations to existing buildings; accessory structures above 200 sq ft (confirm current threshold); manufactured or modular home placement on permanent foundation; any construction within a Special Flood Hazard Area

-Typical processing time is 1-3 weeks for straightforward single-family residential; commercial or complex projects may take longer.
+Building permit processing times in unincorporated Lincoln County, WY typically run 1-3 weeks for straightforward single-family residential; commercial or complex projects may take longer.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Lincoln County, WY.
 The following work is generally exempt: Certain agricultural buildings (barns, storage structures, livestock facilities) on working agricultural parcels may be exempt or subject to reduced review; Structures below minimum threshold (commonly 200 sq ft for accessory structures) may be exempt.
 Note: Confirm with county office whether the parcel qualifies for agricultural exemption and what documentation establishes agricultural use.
 Confirm the exact size threshold for accessory structure exemption.
+When in doubt, confirm with the local building department before starting work.